-Divorce Due to Unreasonable Behaviour
+Divore Due to Unreasonable Behaviour in Singapore

-Divorce Due to Unreasonable Behaviour
+Divore Due to Unreasonable Behaviour in Singapore

-Your partner whispers gently into your ear as you snuggle into in the comforting arms of your spouse.
-The both of you had just gotten married and newlywed feeling rushing through your body is ecstatic.
+Your partner whispers gently into your ear as you snuggle into the comforting arms of your spouse.
+The both of you had just gotten married and the newlywed feeling rushing through your body is ecstatic.
 Marrying your partner was the best thing that could have happened to you.

 Fast forward the clock to 5 years later.
 You stare at the same bed that the two of you used to snuggle in.
 Living happily was never the end of the fairytale.
 You feel like you grew apart.
 You think he is seeing someone behind your back.
 He constantly tells you that you are worthless.